 3. Recovery Phase

-- Well thought out steps of action for each of the three phases of recovery.
-This is where you identify the who, what, where, when and how.
+Steps of action for each of the three phases of recovery.
+This section is where you identify who, what, where, when, and how.

 - Telephone system layout